kubestellar/kubestellar/test/scale-infra/INSTRUCTIONS.md

     ansible-playbook -i .data/${REGION}_${VPC}/hosts_wec deploy_ks_wec.yaml --ssh-common-args="-o StrictHostKeyChecking=no" -e "region=$REGION vpc_name=$VPC num_wecs=1"
     ```

-    Use the input paramater `num_wecs` to specify the number of kind clusters to be created for each WEC Hosting Instances.
+    Use the input parameter `num_wecs` to specify the number of kind clusters to be created for each WEC Hosting Instances.
 The above command creates kind WEC clusters and connects them to the KubeStellar core cluster created in step 1.
 Furthermore, it attaches a [KWOK](https://github.com/kubernetes-sigs/kwok) fake node to each kind cluster.

     c) Access the WEC kind clusters from Ansible control machine: